 It’s only natural to be a little apprehensive about traveling to a new destination.
 And if you are traveling to Quito for the first time, on the one hand, you are overflowing with excitement, but on the other, you worry about how much cash you should carry, the language barriers, the cultural differences, getting around and getting lost!

 But more than anything, we are certain that you’re eager to immerse yourself in traditional Ecuadorian Sierra culture, experience the vibrant nightlife scene and indulge in sophisticated cuisine in the picturesque plaza.
 Or maybe you’re mostly thrilled to finally see the magnificent old churches filled with art, eager to eat from the street food stalls and explore the city on foot.

 Whatever your first stops and budget are when you arrive in Quito, we want to ensure that you have the best possible experience by being prepared.
-Here are some quick Quito Travel Tips:
+Whether you are traveling on your own or taking a Quito city tour, here are some quick and useful Quito Travel Tips:

 Getting to the city from the hotel

 Taxi: There is an official taxi desk next to the main information point at the airport where you can state your destination, and you will get a slip of paper to hand to the driver.
 Prices are fixed depending on the distance but expect to pay between $25 – 35 USD.

 Bus: If you want to save money and immerse yourself into Ecuadorian culture straight from the airport, then take the local green bus to Rio Coca Terminal for only $2.
 There’s a bus that departs every 15 minutes, and the ride will take about an hour.
 Once you reach Rio Coca, you can take another public bus for $0.25 to either La Mariscal or the Old Town.